 Once the license is effective, it is valid for 60 days and must be signed + delivered to the nearest county clerk’s office.
 The closest & most convenient place to go near Crater Lake is located at: 305 Main St., Klamath Falls, OR 97601

-FYI, I am also an ordained minister in the state of Oregon and would be happy to officiate and sign your documents if needed!
+FYI, I am also ordained in the state of Oregon and would be happy to officiate your elopement if needed!

 Permit Information for your Crater Lake National Park Elopement